6 Ways Your Dog Is Giving you Free Therapy

 Maybe you’re afraid of your attic when all the lights are out.

-Or perhaps you are a bit of an introvert and feel uneasy starting up a conversation (on your morning walk around the bloc).
+Or perhaps you are a bit of an introvert and feel uneasy starting up a conversation (on your morning walk around the block).

-Maybe the scariest place for you is sitting down on the sofa with your laptop.
+Maybe the scariest place for you is sitting down on the sofa with your laptop facing the project you’ve been avoiding.

 Bringing your dog with you is a great way face your fears, whatever they may be.
 Just a little side-kick of confidence can help make it a little bit easier to do the thing you have been avoiding, but know will feel better once you do it.